adobe/babel-plugin-dynamic-import-override/README.md

 # babel-plugin-dynamic-import-override

-Babel plugin that overrides every dynamic import and provides a way to attach successHandler and errorhandler to all dynamic imports.
+Babel plugin that overrides every dynamic import and provides a way to attach successHandler and errorHandler to all dynamic imports.
 Thus providing error handling and success handling when chunk loading will fail or succeed.
 It also provides way to skip some dynamic imports from overriding.

 ## Goals

 There might be some scenarios where you want to take some action when any chunk fails to load in an application.
 Since, all the lazy-loaded chunks in a application are loaded by dynamic import, an easy way can be to override all dynamic imports of application and attaching errorHandler to all dynamic imports.
-This way you need not to ask module developer to change all the dynamic imports manually and change can be driven from single file, babel config.
+This way you need not to ask module developer to change all the dynamic imports manually and change can be driven from single file, babel.config.js (or .babelrc).

 ## Installation